 This manual does not address the stakeholder engagement process.
 See the Engagement Initiatives webpage for more information.

-This manual does not address the IT “Release” process.
+This manual does not include the IT “Release” process.
 IT-related changes are implemented through scheduled Releases four times per year, as published on the IT Release Schedule webpage.

 Roles and Responsibilities